syncfusion-content/blazor-docs/blazor/pager/getting-started.md

 </SfPager>
 ```

-Based on the [PageSize]((https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfPager.html#Syncfusion_Blazor_Navigations_SfPager_PageSize)) property of the pager, list view items are bound to the current page.
-In the following code snippet, `PageSize` is defined as "5", so that the first five items from the data source of the list view will be displayed on the current page using the Skip and Take values.
+Based on the [PageSize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfPager.html#Syncfusion_Blazor_Navigations_SfPager_PageSize) property of the pager, the list view items are bound to the current page.
+In the following code sample, the `PageSize` is defined as "5" so that the first five items from the data source of the list view will be displayed on the current page using the Skip and Take values.

 ```cshtml
 @using Syncfusion.Blazor.Data